sheptytskyi/hackathon_production/frontend/README.md

 # Hackaton Test Task [Frontend]

 This is a test task for the hackaton.
-The task is to create a mvp of a simple web application that allows people to create advertisements about their needs.
-There should be 2 roles: donater and reciever.
-Reciever can create an advertisement about his needs and donater can see the list of advertisements and choose one to fulfill.

 ---
 ### How tu run the project: